nuagesdencre/vero_hsa/blog/research/planning-the-research-in-more-details.md

 ---
-path: /blog/readings/4
+path: /blog/research/3
 date: 2020-11-07T11:33:11.634Z
-title: PLanning the research in more details
+title: Planning the research in more details
 ---

-## Planning the research in more details
+### **Project Name**

-### **Project Name**: Analysis of the emotional connection music consumers experience with their interaction of physical music collections and streamed online playlists
+ Compare and contrast the emotional connection that music consumers experience with physical music collections and music streaming services

+### **Research Question**

-### **Research Question**: _Why do Millenials experience a greater emotional connection with their curated physical music collections compared to streaming services and playlists?_
+Why do Millenials experience a greater emotional connection with their curated physical music collections compared to streaming services and playlists?

 ### Research Aim:
-`the aims and justification for the research`

-Compare and constrast the interaction of music consumers with their physical music collection and online streaming playlists
+Based on existing literature, collectors feel very strongly about their physical possessions even at a time where artifacts tend to become digital.
+I want to compare and contrast the emotional relationship of music consumers with their physical music collection and online streaming playlists to establish if going forward, technology can bridge that emotional connection gap.

 ### Project plan